electric-sql/electric/docs/deployment/fly.md

     method = "GET"
     path = "/api/status"

-# Service definition for the migrations proxy that should be accessible on a separate TCP port.
+# Service definition for the migrations proxy that runs
+# on a separate TCP port.
 [[services]]
   protocol = "tcp"
   internal_port = 65432